oliver32767/cork/readme.md

 Use the `--server` option to set the server bottle will use (example `--server=gevent`).

-Read the launcher help for the `--lib` option if you do not have permission to install packages system-wide or simply don't want to.
+Read the launcher help for the `--lib` option if you do not have permission to install server packages system-wide or simply don't want to.

 Cork, SSL, and Charles Proxy
 ----------------------------------------